 Almanacs are catalogued under their author or title in the pre-1978 General and Supplementary Card Catalogues, and under 'ALMANACK' [sic] in the Supplementary Slip Catalogue.
-There is a card catalogue of almanacs from 1501-1800 – arranged in chronological order and in two divisions: 'British' and 'Foreign' – in the Rare Books Microfilm Annexe.
+There is a card catalogue of almanacs from 1501-1800 – arranged in chronological order and in two divisions: 'British' and 'Foreign' – in the Rare Books Annexe.
 Some almanacs can also be found online.
 For other almanacs which are not listed in these catalogues enquire in the West Room at the Periodicals Desk.

-Most of the books and many of the pamphlets in class Cam are catalogued online, but some pamphlets and other ephemera are entered only in a card catalogue in the Rare Books microfilm annexe.
-Readers interested in other ephemera relating to societies, colleges, or general University and city affairs should consult the annotated copy of the Cambridge Papers classification, available at the Staff Desk, and the card index to societies included in the Papers, which stands in the Rare Books microfilm annexe.
+Most of the books and many of the pamphlets in class Cam are catalogued online, but some pamphlets and other ephemera are entered only in a card catalogue in the Rare Books Annexe.
+Readers interested in other ephemera relating to societies, colleges, or general University and city affairs should consult the annotated copy of the Cambridge Papers classification, available at the Staff Desk, and the card index to societies included in the Papers, which stands in the Rare Books Annexe.
 Neither of these lists individual items held.
 Other information on the University and its societies is held in the University Archives or Manuscripts collections; please ask in the Manuscripts Reading Room.

 For microfilms of STC, Wing, Thomason and ESTC items see British books 1501-1800 (above).
 For microfilms of ballads, see Ballads (also above).
 Mellon (preservation) microfilms are catalogued online.
-A catalogue of other microform series held in the Library is available in the Microfilm Reading Room and some are listed online.
+A catalogue of other microform series held in the Library is available in the Manuscripts Reading Room and some are listed online.
 Some items from microform series are also catalogued separately.
 There are card catalogues for items in the microform series French political pamphlets, 1547-1648 and Witchcraft in Europe and America (1,045 works published between the 15th and 20th centuries; an Author Index is also available to download as a PDF file) next to the supplementary catalogues in the corridor outside the Reading Room.